Synopsis

 Q. How does ECT help with severe depression?

-A. It addresses depression by resetting abnormal brain activity, restoring neurotransmitter balance, and strengthening mood-regulating circuits.
+A. Resets abnormal brain activity, restores neurotransmitter balance, strengthens mood-regulating circuits.

 Q. Is shock therapy safe for treating depression?

 A. Yes.
-Modern ECT is considered medically safe when performed under anesthesia with monitoring.
+Modern ECT is medically safe under anesthesia and monitoring.

 Q. How fast does ECT work?

-A. ECT has a rapid recovery rate, as many patients improve within 1–2 weeks.
+A. Rapid recovery, many patients improve within 1–2 weeks.

 Q. What are the side effects?